EdDuarte/website/content/posts/erlang-poker-ml.md

 historical data collected over time is sent between functions in a stateless manner and persisted to disk using the rule engine.

-With this, I developed a [Erlang application](https://github.com/edduarte /erlang-poker-ml) with a CLI interface that collects game data and sends win- lose percentages on each round.
+With this, I developed a [Erlang application](https://github.com/edduarte/erlang-poker-ml) with a CLI interface that collects game data and sends win-lose percentages on each round.
 It works by prompting the user to fill the card in his/her hand and table for each round, and whenever the user won or lost each match.
 The probabilities of occurrence for each card per round, along with the probability of winning or losing the match with the current cards, are recalculated at the end of every match and organized into a Decision tree.
 Each round the probability of getting a good hand and win the match is queried from the Decision tree and printed to the user, suggesting him to either raise, call or fold.

 The application is fully open-source and only uses a single file ('poker.erl').
 A trained model containing an history of matches and hands is also provided